How to Introduce Yourself in French: Every Step from Bonjour to Au Revoir

 What’s the most important first step when learning French?

-But never fear!
-With a few common questions and sentence starters, you’ll be a master at introducing yourself in French.
 These simple phrases will boost your French-speaking skills and give you confidence in your early French conversations.

 First things first: greetings are how almost all conversations in French will start.